 “Our DFF – An Exhibition with Seven Youths in Extraordinary Times”

-During the Easter holidays 2021, we ran a digital project week with seven young people from different schools.
-Together with the project team, which implemented the group’s ideas on site, the teenagers created an exhibition that went on show in the foyer of our museum.
-The central project questions revolved around what the teenagers’ expectations of the DFF are, what they are particularly interested in and what less, and how they feel we must change as an institution in order to be a more open and accessible house.
+During the Easter holidays 2021, seven young people from different schools participated in a digital project week.
+Together with the project team, which implemented the group’s ideas on site, the young participants developed an exhibition in the so-called “Luftraum” on the ground floor of the DFF.
+The central questions of the project served as a leitmotif: What do they want from the DFF, what interests them most, and what do they like less?
+And how should the DFF develop as an institution in order to be perceived as an open and accessible place?